skni-kod/Dodo-Lang/Dodo-lang/documentation/FunctionDefinitions.md

 ### Variable declaration

-Local variables have their designated spaces assigned during the linear analysis.
-They are assigned to registers starting at r8 in x86-64 and stack for excess variables.
-As of now, during the grouping analysis the variables with the highest frequency of use compared to their lifetime being assigned to registers and the less accessed ones are put on the stack.
+Local variables have their designated spaces regNumber during the linear analysis.
+They are regNumber to registers starting at r8 in x86-64 and stack for excess variables.
+As of now, during the grouping analysis the variables with the highest frequency of use compared to their lifetime being regNumber to registers and the less accessed ones are put on the stack.

 ### Variable assignment